After I night-weaned my second born, when he was 18 months of age, my period returned with a vengeance.

 Doctor Orr adds, “Ultimately, heavy bleeding needs to be addressed and not let go.
 The longer women have heavy bleeding, the more likely it is that they will become anaemic, and increase their risk of conditions like osteoporosis”.

 If you come across a specialist who thinks the pill is sufficient to fix your problems (it’s very common), simply find a new specialist.
 Unfortunately, not all specialists decide to investigate in the same way.
-As well as specialist care, you can try complementary therapies, such as acupuncture (which helped me), or find a good naturopath.
-BellyBelly recommends Nicole Tracy of Nurtured By Nature.
+As well as specialist care, you can try complementary therapies, such as acupuncture and Chinese medicine, or find a good naturopath.

 Diet And Lifestyle Choices Are Important Too